arpan-pal/TAMIDSBeanQueens/README.md

 ---
 <center> <h1><b>Summary </b></h1> </center>

-<font size="+1"> We aim to visualise the current state of collaborations between the Texas A&M Departments of <i> Mathematics, Statistics and Computer Science, Physics, Chemistry and Biology </i> and identify sub-fields of each where these collaborations occur.
+<font size="+1"> We aim to visualise the current state of collaborations between the Texas A&M Departments of <i> Mathematics, Statistics, Computer Science, Physics, Chemistry and Biology </i> and identify sub-fields of each where these collaborations occur.
 Cornell University’s arXiv is an open-access archive of scholarly articles from each of these three areas which classifies articles by a refined system of tags.
 We gathered arXiv submissions published by Texas A&M University authors and grouped articles according to their corresponding tags.
 This data was then visualised to show connections between sub-fields of each field and which sub-fields may benefit from future collaborations with neighbouring areas. </font>

 ---